alanjyu/continental_extension/README.md

-# Continental extension and sliver generation of Lewisian Terrane
+# Continental extension and sliver fromation